-As in 2020, CCS will have two review cycles in 2021.
+CCS has two review cycles in 2022.
 For each submission, one of the following decisions will be made:

 Authors of each accepted paper must ensure that at least one author registers for the conference, and that their paper is presented in-person at the conference.